1r1shmann/wedding/README.md

 ## 🇬🇧 English version

-A wedding invitation website for an event scheduled on **December 20, 2025**.
+A wedding invitation website for an event was scheduled on **December 20, 2025**.

 This is a simple single-page landing page used to inform guests and collect RSVP responses.